Bradley-Stradling/Linux_Deb_Box/README.txt

 Aliases and scripts for my linux debian bash user enviroment set-up imported via "Deploy_Setup.sh".

-Once this repo reaches a certain point of usefullness and friendliness to an end user a more in depth .md walkthrough will be generated.

 -----
 10/6/20 Adding new My_Tools directory to Deploy_Setup.sh, added to path as well so that when tools are installed by deploy setup they have a home that lets them